How Often Do You Need to Use Clarifying Shampoo?

 CLARIFY has no added fragrance.
 Instead, the scent comes from its key ingredients – aromatic rosemary and eucalyptus essential oils.

 Is CLARIFY shampoo good for dandruff?

-While Clarify is not specifically formulated as a dandruff shampoo, willow bark treats flakiness and cleanses while rosemary, eucalyptus and sage stimulate scalp for ongoing scalp health.
+While Clarify is not specifically formulated as a dandruff shampoo, willow bark treats flakiness while rosemary, eucalyptus, and sage stimulate scalp for ongoing scalp health.

 Why does CLARIFY tingle my scalp?

 CLARIFY detoxes your hair and scalp.
 Rosemary, eucalyptus, and sage essential oils stimulate the scalp and clean hair from the follicle.
 The tingling means it is working!

 Still have questions?
 Discover the right shampoo for you here, dig into the facts on sulfates here, and if you have trouble with breakage, read here to learn what the underlying issue may be.